Hello everyone!

 At the beginning of 2019, he allowed me to relax my diet slightly.
 I had periods where the pain flared up a little (usually before my period), but I kept it at bay.
 Also, I started having sex a little more frequently.
 I was positive and felt better, but then summer arrived, and I swear, from the first hot day to the last three months later, my Ureaplasma was as bad as two years before, every day, all day.

 Urine cultures are all negative.
-In the autumn, I improved, but at a check-up, the STD gynaecologist found me a little irritated and gave me Meclon ovules to remove the vaginitis, which didn’t go away because a month later, it was still there, so much so that she failed the pap test.
+In the autumn, I improved, but at a check-up, the STD gynaecologist found me a little irritated and gave me Meclon ovules to remove the vaginitis, which didn’t go away because a month later, it was still there, so much so that she failed the pap smear.

 Seeking Alternative Opinions